 There are other types of SERPs, but those are the most common.

-Looking at what currently ranks helps you understand the “searcher intent” – what type of content people are looking for when they search your keyword.
-Unfortunately, if you write a “how to” post for a keyword with mostly listicles, you won’t get much traffic.
+Looking at what currently ranks helps you understand the “searcher intent”—the type of content people are looking for when they search your keyword.
+Unfortunately, you won’t get much traffic if you write a “how-to” post for a keyword with mostly listicles.

 Once you know your primary keyword, Google it to make sure that the blog post you want to write is a good fit for the SERP.
 If not, consider changing your content or looking for another keyword.